Introducing The Golden Ratio

 This ratio is said by many twentieth-century artists and designers to be aesthetically pleasing.
 Many wise designers and manufacturers employ the golden ratio in their designs, as do we.
 You can discover more details on this topic over at Wikipedia.

 Using the Golden Ratio in Home Bar Design

-All our plans employ aspects of this natural law to create eye pleasing results in your home bar, bar back sections and trim work.
+All our plans employ aspects of this natural law to create eye-pleasing results in your home bar, bar back sections, and trim work.

-Here’s a great video (below) to provide some basic insights on the golden ratio as used in design.
+Here’s a great video (below) to provide some basic insights on the golden ratio as used in the design.
 It can be applied in many ways.

 As the video suggests, the use of the golden ratio (or golden section) should not be valued more highly than other aspects of design.
 Furthermore, it should not interfere with usability.
 Studies have shown that while people prefer the golden ratio over other rectangular dimensions, it won’t make or break your design.
 Basically, use it only if it does not get in the way of other more important aspects of design.
 Nevertheless, the result WILL be more aesthetically pleasing.

 You’ve now likely learned something completely new about the world and its natural geometry.
 With this knowledge, you might try to implement some aspects of the golden ratio in your next design project.
 The result will likely create a more beautiful world.
 Have Fun!